If you are the COO in a company whose CEO is a hard-charging workaholic, there may be times when you believe your CEO should work less.

 "Workaholics don't see the water they are swimming in and don't realize it's taking a toll on people and themselves," Robinson said.
 "They are totally focused on the task and getting it done."

-Use the Case as a Learning Tool
+Use the CEO's Work-Life Balance Issues as a Learning Tool for the Entire Company

 If your boss becomes defensive when you suggest that he/she is working too much, try to take the sting out of it by saying that it’s important that he/she set an example for the staff.